cindygraffin-pro/cloud-practitionner/readme.md

 - good for buffer, cache, temp content (informations that change frequently)

 **EFS:**
-- Elastic File System
+- Elastic File System, regional service
 - can be used with on-premises systems
 - scale on demand to petabytes
 - Third type of storage we can attach onto an EC2 instance
 - managed NFS (network file system) that can be mounted on hundreds of EC2 instances
-- works with Linux EC2 instances in multi AZ (can be mounted on instances accross multiple AZ)
+- works with Linux EC2 instances in multi AZ, **high available** by default (can be mounted on instances accross multiple AZ)
 - highly available, scalable, expensive, pay per use, no capacity planning
-- all instances can mount the same EFS drive, using an EFS Mount Target and they will all see the same files
+- all instances can mount the same EFS drive, using an EFS Mount Target and they will all see the same files (accross many AZ, Regions and VPCs)

 *EFS Infrequent Access (EFS-IA):*
 - Storage class for EFS that is cost-optimized for files not accessed every day (up to 92% lower)
 - EFS will automatically move files to EFS-IA based on the last time they were accessed
 - enable EFS-IA with a Lifecycle Policy (for ex files not accessed for 60 days)
+- pay a fee each time we read from or write data in

 **Shared Responsability Model for EC2:**
 - AWS responsibilities: